georgeus19/klofan/docs/use-cases/food-use-case.md

 ![Schema After Adding AGROVOC Food Composition EntitySet](./img/after-nutriments.png)

-The user still wants to convert the nutrients properties to known vocabulary properties but there are no recommendations.
+The user still wants to convert the nutrients propertySets to known vocabulary propertySets but there are no recommendations.
 If no vocabulary terms can be found, there is an option of creating a new vocabulary and assigning its terms in the schema.
-But before doint that the user does not want to have so many properties of one component (e.g. "calcium", "calciumPer100g", "calciumUnit") for all food components hanged on one entity.
-Instead each such component could have its own entity.
+But before doint that the user does not want to have so many propertySets of one component (e.g. "calcium", "calciumPer100g", "calciumUnit") for all food components hanged on one entitySet.
+Instead each such component could have its own entitySet.
 This can be done manually and the end result is shown in the picture below.

 ![Manual Schema Update For Food Components](./img/food-comp-manual.png)

-On the next frame, the tool detected a recommendation to convert a unit for food composition values from literal to URI in library.
-The user prefers having a unit represented by a vocabulary entity with URI rather than a literal.
+On the next frame, the tool detected a recommendation to convert a unit for food composition values from literalSet to URI in library.
+The user prefers having a unit represented by a vocabulary entitySet with URI rather than a literalSet.

 ![Unit Recommendation Introduction](./img/unit-recommend-intro.png)

-Specifically, "g" literal to [gram entity](http://qudt.org/vocab/unit/GM).
-Part of the recommendation is the link to the vocabulary of the found matching entity which can be previewed as well as the entity itself.
+Specifically, "g" literalSet to [gram entitySet](http://qudt.org/vocab/unit/GM).
+Part of the recommendation is the link to the vocabulary of the found matching entitySet which can be previewed as well as the entitySet itself.
 The user has a chance to inspect what the found term means and whether to use it or something else from the library.

 The user proceeds with the recommendation.
 Next there is again a detail view showing how the match was found (method) and values that were matched.
-This is very simple in this case, since the literals matched by string comparison on literals.
+This is very simple in this case, since the literalSets matched by string comparison on literalSets.

 ![Unit Recommendation Details](./img/unit-recommend-details.png)